opendistro/for-elasticsearch-docs/docs/ad/index.md

 For steps to create a monitor and set notifications based on your anomaly detector, see [Monitor](../alerting/monitors/).

-If you stop or delete a detector, make sure to delete any monitors associated with the detector, as this is not done automatically.
+If you stop or delete a detector, make sure to delete any monitors associated with the detector.

 ### Step 5: Adjust the model